fer-hnndz/todo-web/README.md

 A simple webpage that helps you to keep track of your tasks.<br>
-Created for Episcopal Science and Technology Fair 2022.
+*2nd finalist in the Episcopal Science and Technology Fair 2022.*

 <img src = '.github/docs/static/showcase.png' width = 800>